- About Hunger

 - Get Involved

 We at Bread for the World and Bread for the World Institute take seriously our role as fiscal stewards of the gifts entrusted to us by our members.
-Each gift helps transform the lives of people who are hungry through our organization.
+Each gift helps transform the lives of people struggling with hunger.

 We try to keep our overhead rate low and work to maximize the use of our funding.
 Below is a summary of how Bread for the World and Bread for the World Institute spent their funds in 2020:

 Bread for the World and Bread for the World Institute are committed to efficiency and transparency.
 Each year, we share four types of documents with our membership and the public:

 As required by auditing standards, the audits are for Bread for the World and its affiliate, Bread for the World Institute.

 Tax returns for the past four years are available for your review.